jhollist/nsink/README.md

 [Kellogg et. al (2010)](https://doi.org/10.1016/j.ecoleng.2010.02.006).
 Previous implementation of this approach relied on a manual, vector based approach that was time consuming to prepare.
-This approach uses a hybrid raster-vector approach that takes very relatively little time to set up for each new watershed and relies on readily available data.
+This approach uses a hybrid raster-vector approach that takes relatively little time to set up for each new watershed and relies on readily available data.
 Total run times vary, but range from minutes up to 5 hours depending on options selected.
 Previous versions took weeks of manual data manipulation.

-As of 2020-06-24 user functions for the `nsink` package are:
+As of 2020-07-09 user functions for the `nsink` package are:

   - `nsink_get_data()` - Pass HUC, get data, use cache to avoid repeat downloads